Piyavi Wijewardene

-Piyavi Wijewardene (Upul Piyavi Wijewardene) (born 7 November 1982) is a Sri Lankan researcher, lecturer, author and the chief executive officer of the Odiliya Group.
-He is the former Director of Institute of Human Capital Development and one of the Examiners at Sri Lanka Institute of Development Administration.
-He is a member of the Academy for Global Business Advancement and the Chapter President, Sri Lanka at the International Management Research and Technology Consortium.
-He served as the Head of Academics at the Management and Science University.
+Piyavi Wijewardene (Upul Piyavi Wijewardene) (born 7 November 1982) is a Sri Lankan researcher, lecturer, coacher and author.
+He serves as a representative of the Shadow Cabinet CIVIC, a non-partisan civic body, and of the People’s Parliament civil initiative, both of which seek to encourage citizen participation, democratic accountability, and policy dialogue in Sri Lanka.
+He is the former vice president and chief executive officer of the Odiliya Group.
+In addition he served as the director quality assurance at KIU Sri Lanka.
+He is the former director of Institute of Human Capital Development and one of the former examiners at Sri Lanka Institute of Development Administration.
+He was a member of the Academy for Global Business Advancement and the former chapter president, Sri Lanka at the International Management Research and Technology Consortium.
+He served as the head of academics at the Management and Science University.
 He was instead worked as an executive officer at the Capital Maharaja Organization.

 Piyavi attended the 13th World Congress 2016 as his doctoral research was selected by the AGBA, United States under the category of higher education.
 Piyavi Wijewardene delivered a special speech on the enhancement of environmental awareness at the International Forestry and Environment Symposium 2015.
 His joint research with co-author Dinesh Abeywickrama on Green Banking was awarded at the International Multidisciplinary Research Conference 2016.

 Early life and education

 Born to a middle-class family in Colombo he received his initial school education at D. B Jayathilaka Vidyalaya, Colombo 10, before being admitted to Ananda College, Colombo.
 His father, Piyadasa Wijewardene, was a senior assessor, while his mother Vinitha Wijewardene was a government clerk.
-He is a degree holder from the University of Peradeniya, holds a Master's in Business Management from the University of Colombo.
+He is a degree holder from the University of Peradeniya, holds a Master's in Business Studies from the University of Colombo.
 Then he received his Ph.D. in Business Management from Graduate School of Management, Management and Science University, Malaysia.